nabilqois/Flowery/README.md

 ## Getting Started

 1. Clone the repo git clone https://github.com/nabilqois/Flowery.git
-2. Go to your IDE and open project from clone repo
+2. Open your IDE and open project from git repo clone
-3. Sync and Wait
+3. Wait for the IDE to sync the project.
-4. After complete, run: on android available device
+4. After complete, run your IDE with the connected android device or emulator.
-6. It will open app your active device
+5. The app will open on your device.

 ## Development Flow